-- you can customize it with just about any theme or plugin you want
+- it’s customizable with just about any theme or plugin you want

-- you can use their hosting to make money from your blog
+- you can make money from your blog with their hosting

-- customer service support is available 24/7 for any tech questions that come up
+- their customer service support is awesome and available 24/7 for any tech questions that come up

 - it comes with a money-back guarantee if for some reason it turns out not to be right for you

-So there’s really no risk and LOTS to gain!
+So there’s really no risk and LOTS of awesomeness to gain!

-Just follow the steps below to set up hosting and start your blog today.
+Just follow the steps below to set up hosting and start your blog in under 10 minutes.

+P.S.
 I’ll include screenshots so you can see what it’ll look like.
-The images may vary a little as Bluehost updates their site often, but the general steps should still follow the guide below:
+The images may vary a little as Siteground updates their site often, but the general steps should still follow the guide below: